YourSouLi5Mine/trainee/jorgePrecich/week-1.md

 Conflicts occur when competing changes are made to the same line of a file, or when one person edits a file and the other deletes it.
 Conflicts can be solved via git status and doing manually the changes on the files conflicted.

+**Stash**

+Use git stash when you want to record the current state of the working directory and the index, but want to go back to a clean working directory.
+The command saves your local modifications away and reverts the working directory to match the HEAD commit.

+git stash